Sleep

 • Slowed growth in children

-• Children who mouth breathe can develop “mouth breathing face” – a narrowed face with a receding chin and jaw.
+• Children who mouth breathe can develop “mouth breathing face” This is adenoid face – a narrowed face with a receding chin and jaw.

 So far, there have been very few, if any, scientific